RusticFlare/github-pages-blog/_posts/2025-08-01-my-digital-workflow.md

 ## Storage

 I export my edited photos from Lightroom into [Apple Photos](https://www.apple.com/uk/ios/photos/).
-Most photos just sit on my camera roll, but I'll "favourite" some photos, and use albums if the photos are from a particular event or holiday.
+Most photos just sit on my camera roll, but I'll "favourite" some of them, and use albums if they're from a particular event or holiday.

 ## Getting Prints